Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.
+- Brown's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Suns concede 111.6 points per game, sixth-ranked in the league.
+- On defense, the Suns have given up 111.6 points per contest, which is sixth-best in the league.

-- On the glass, the Suns are ranked 11th in the NBA, giving up 42.9 rebounds per contest.
+- Giving up 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.

-- The Suns concede 23.4 assists per game, third-ranked in the NBA.
+- The Suns allow 23.4 assists per game, third-ranked in the league.

 Bruce Brown vs. the Suns